CaptainPhantasy/RAGBOT3000/README.md

 - **Real-time voice** — describe your problem, get answers (shocking)
 - **Interrupt anytime** — tell it to shut up mid-sentence (we won't tell)
 - **Multilingual** — explain your GBP disaster in Spanish, French, German, whatever
-- **Pretty sparkles** — because staring at Google dashboards all day is depressing ✨
+- **Custom edition branding** — the brain-swapping robot knows its Google specialty

 ### 👁️ **Show It Your Screen (Game Changer)**